libretro/docs/docs/library/virtual_jaguar.md

 Virtual Jaguar is a portable Jaguar emulator which is based on the source code of what used to be Potato Emulation.

+## BIOS

+BIOS files are included with the Virtual Jaguar core and can optionally be enabled with the corresponding core option

 ### Author/License

 The Virtual Jaguar core has been authored by